-The mycorrhizal symbiosis between soil fungi and land plants is one of the most widespread and ecologically important mutualisms on earth.
+Mycorrhizal symbiosis between soil fungi and land plants is one of the most widespread and ecologically important mutualisms on earth.
 It has long been hypothesized that the Glomeromycotina, the mycorrhizal symbionts of the majority of plants, facilitated colonization of land by plants in the Ordovician.
 This view was recently challenged by the discovery of mycorrhizal associations with Mucoromycotina in several early diverging lineages of land plants.
-Utilizing a large species-level database of mycorrhizal associations and a Bayesian approach to state transition dynamics we here show that the recruitment of Mucoromycotina is the primary transition from a non-mycorrhizal state.
+Utilizing a large, species-level database of plants’ mycorrhizal associations and a Bayesian approach to state transition dynamics we here show that the recruitment of Mucoromycotina is the primary transition from a non-mycorrhizal state.
 We further found that transitions between different combinations of either or both of Mucoromycotina and Glomeromycotina occur at high rates and found similar promiscuity among combinations that include either or both of Glomeromycotina and Ascomycota with a nearly fixed association with Basidiomycota.
 Our results demonstrate that under the most likely scenario symbiosis with Mucoromycotina enabled the establishment of early land plants.

 Land plants diverged from aquatic algae in the Neoproterozoic as a lineage that would eventually undergo the ecological transition to terrestrial life (Hedges et al. 2015).
-This transition – a major turning point in the history of life on earth – reshaped the global climate and the biosphere through biotic chemical weathering of rocks, carbon fixation, and an increase in atmospheric oxygen levels (Selosse et al. 2015; Lenton et al. 2016).
+This transition – a major turning point in the history of life on earth – reshaped the global climate and the biosphere through an increase in atmospheric oxygen levels, carbon fixation, and biotic chemical weathering of rocks (Selosse et al. 2015; Lenton et al. 2016).
 Terrestrial life requires plants to extract nutrients and moisture from the substrate, while photosynthesizing organs remain above the surface.
-As roots only evolved after the transition to land (Brundrett et al. 2002), initial plant colonization of the terrestrial environment was likely facilitated through interactions with symbiotic fungi such that the fungus provided inorganic nutrients and water to the host plant and in return received carbohydrates from the host (Pirozynski & Malloch 1975; Selosse et al. 2015).
-The mycorrhizal symbiosis is found in over 90% of extant land plant species, and most major lineages of land plants (Wang & Qiu 2006).
+As roots only evolved after the transition to land (Brundrett et al. 2002), initial plant colonization of the terrestrial environment was likely facilitated through interactions with symbiotic fungi where the latter provided inorganic nutrients and water to the host plant and received carbohydrates in return (Pirozynski & Malloch 1975; Selosse et al. 2015).

+Mycorrhizal symbiosis is found in over 90% of extant land plant species, and most major lineages of land plants (Wang & Qiu 2006).
 Land plants form associations with members of three different fungal phyla: Mucoromycota, Basidiomycota, and Ascomycota (van der Heijden et al. 2015; Spatafora et al. 2016).
 The great majority of land plants associate with arbuscular mycorrhizal fungi from the Mucoromycota subphylum Glomeromycotina, while other types of mycorrhizal associations, such as ectomycorrhiza, ericoid mycorrhiza and orchid mycorrhiza, belong to the Basidiomycota or Ascomycota (van der Heijden et al. 2015).
 Fossil evidence suggests that Glomeromycotina have coevolved with land plants for at least 407 Myr, as vesicles, spores, intracellular coils, and arbuscule-like structures resembling extant mycorrhizal infections were found in Rhynie Chert fossils of Horneophyton lignieri (Strullu-Derrien et al. 2014).
 Further support for ancient origin of these interactions comes from genomics, as genes involved in the formation of arbuscular mycorrhizal infections are homologs and were acquired in a stepwise manner, with potentiation starting as early as the last common ancestor of Charophytes and Embryophytes (Karandashov et al. 2004; Wang et al. 2010; Delaux et al. 2015).